StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 **col_name**: Column name.

-You cannot directly create a column with a name initiated with two consecutive underscores `__` because it is reserved for special purposes and creating such columns may result in undefined behavior.
-To create such a column, you must set the FE configuration `allow_system_reserved_names` to `true`.
+Note that normally you cannot create a column whose name is initiated with two consecutive underscores `__` because this name format is reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
+If you do need to create such column, set the FE dynamic parameter `allow_system_reserved_names` to `TRUE`.

 **col_type**: Column type.
 Specific column information, such as types and ranges: